cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/AIAssistantApi.md

 Get Conversation

-Get an AI Assistant conversation by UID in the CDO tenant.
+Get an AI Assistant conversation by UID in the SCC tenant.

 ### Example